NyanKiyoshi/CryptoPaste/README.md

 You have a problem?
 Or an issue?

 You can try to find an answer to you problem [here](http://nyankiyoshi.github.io/docs/CryptoPaste/0.1/troubleshooting.html).
-If you can't find the good answer for your problem, feel free to post [here](https://github.com/NyanKiyoshi/CryptoPaste/issues).
+If you can't find the good answer to your problem, feel free to post [here](https://github.com/NyanKiyoshi/CryptoPaste/issues).

 How to contribute?
 ==================